 Plus, it’s a great way to discover inaccessible spots on foot or by car.

-If you are going to come to Saint Tropez for several days and you have time, there is also the possibility of taking day trips to visit other nearby cities.
+If you are going to come to Saint Tropez for several days and you have time, there is also the possibility of taking day trips to nearby cities.